deepbsd/darchi/README.md

 # DARCHI    Dave's Arch Linux Installer

-This is just a personal script, very very simple, to install Arch Linux after booting the archiso ISO image.
-(It started off as being really simple, anyway.)
+This started as just a personal script, very very simple, to install Arch Linux after booting the archiso ISO image.

-You can download it to your booted archiso image like this:
+You can download the script to your booted archiso image like this:

 `curl -O https://raw.githubusercontent.com/deepbsd/darchi/master/darchi.sh`